daimend/GildedRose/Readme.md

 ●    How would we extend your system if we had to add more rooms, more business logic constraints, more cleaning gnomes requirements?

 The Models contain all of the object structures, parameters and the related logic.
 In this case only the Models (and/or underlying database in a real world system) would need to be modified or extended.
+For the most part the Models are well encapsulated and extensible.
+Adding more rooms would simply involve changing the value of a global define, and any additional logic or constraints would likely be isolated to one or two methods which handle the core logic.

 ●    What documentation, websites, papers, etc. did you consult for this assignment?